-Remarketing in paid search lets you target your ads to people who have visited or interacted with your website before.
+Remarketing lets you target your ads to people who have visited or interacted with your website before.
 Here, find some common user questions, tips, and best practices when getting started with remarketing:

 A UET tag records what customers do on your website then Bing Ads starts collecting that data allowing you to create conversion goals to track conversions or target audiences using remarketing lists.
-UET is a prerequisite for conversion tracking and remarketing in paid search.
+UET is a prerequisite for conversion tracking and remarketing.
 You create one single UET tag in Bing Ads and then add it to your website once.

 It is important to note that the only thing common between conversion goals and remarketing lists is that they share the common UET tag.
 Beyond that there is no need to have goals created to define remarketing lists or vice versa.
 During the creation of a conversion goals and remarketing lists, you select what UET tag to use.
 We recommend that you install one UET tag across your website and use that tag for both conversion tracking and remarketing.

-Once you set scope, you can't change it.
-If you want to change the scope, you need to create a new conversion goal and pause the old one.
+Once you set sharing, you can't change it.
+If you want to change the sharing scope, you need to create a new conversion goal and pause the old one.

 If someone qualifies to be part of multiple remarketing lists AND the remarketing lists are associate with the same ad group with different bids, the highest bid will be applied.